President Barack Obama used a pseudonym in email communications with Hillary Clinton and others, according to FBI records made public Friday.

 “What I had done was allowed, it was above board.

 In other words, she still refuses to admit she did anything wrong!
 What’s she apologizing for?
 And no, it was not above board, because it was a secret private server specifically designed to keep Clinton’s communications hidden when she wanted them to be.
-“Above board” means “ Continue reading
+“Above board” means “in open sight; without tricks, concealment, or disguise.”
+Her handling of the e-mails was the opposite of “above board” by definition.
+Continue reading

 I am charting the Clinton Corruption of the Democratic Party and how it spreads to other populations, like progressives, feminists, journalists and voters.
 I fear that a map of the projected progress will look like one of those scary plague or zombie computer progressions in scenes from movies like “Outbreak,” showing the entire nation turning blood red over a series of progressions beginning with a single carrier in Montana or someplace.
 “We have 72 hours, gentlemen, until the whole nation is infected!”